ionic-team/ionic-docs/docs/angular/virtual-scroll.md

 ## Usage with Ionic Components

-Ionic Framework requires that features such as collapsible large titles, `ion-infinite-scroll, `ion-refresher`and`ion-reorder-group`be used within an`ion-content`.
+Ionic Framework requires that features such as collapsible large titles, `ion-infinite-scroll`, `ion-refresher`, and `ion-reorder-group` be used within an `ion-content`.
 To use these experiences with virtual scrolling, you must add the `.ion-content-scroll-host` class to the virtual scroll viewport.

 For example: